All Episodes

 The New York Times is preparing Hillary's presidential run.

-They did a story on Benghazi, in which they maintained two things.
+They did a story on Benghazi in which they maintained two things.

-And it was all caused by a video.
+There was no al-Qaeda involved in Benghazi, and it was all caused by a video.

 The video, nobody ever saw it.